 - Delivery option.
 The way your company ships the ordered goods to the customer.
 Available values:

-- Self pickup.
+- Customer pickup.
 The customer is to pick up the goods from your company's warehouse.

-- Delivery.
+- In-house delivery.
 Your company is to deliver the goods to the customer.

-- Logistics company.
+- Third-party delivery.
 A third-party logistics company is to deliver the goods to the customer.

 - Logistics company.
 The logistics company name.
 The field is only available if the Delivery option field is set to Logistics company.

 - Shipping address.
 The customer's shipping address.
 The field is only available if the Delivery option field is set to Delivery or Logistics company.